-The bathroom is probably one of the top two areas in a house that every homeowner will use frequently after a bedroom.
-It’s usually not as big as a bedroom but it’s definitely the core part that every house has to provide, either for personal use or the guest.
+The bathroom is one of the top two areas in a house that every homeowner will use frequently after a bedroom.
 Just like the other rooms, a bathroom also needs to be comfortable, clean, and functional since you use it every day.
-However, we are sure that there is one bad day where you have to face some problems that annoy your mood.
+However, we are sure that there is one bad day when you have to face some problems that annoy your mood.

 How to Prevent Bathroom Sink from Clogging